 - On the subject of not giving Nazi Gold to its rightful owners, Swiss banks held onto their stashes for quite some time, albeit on the somewhat reasonable grounds that it was extremely difficult to prove exactly who the rightful owners were.
 When they finally did return the gold to the estates of the claimants, it was considered 'too little, too late'.

-- On the other side of the Axis, Imperial Japan too was known to have looted quite a bit from much of Eastern Asia and there are occasional stories of finding hidden caches of Imperial Gold.
+- On the other side of the Axis, Imperial Japan too was known to have looted quite a bit from much of Eastern and Southeast Asia (this includes the priceless paleontological fossil artifact "The Peking Man", as well as the prized Yamashita's gold) and there are occasional stories of finding hidden caches of Imperial Gold.
 This was the basis for part of the plot in Cryptonomicon.

 - Better yet are the missing Swords.
 So at the end of World War 2, after the Japanese surrendered, all arms had to be turned in, this was interpreted to include swords, and cultural treasures were not spared.
-American servicemen tended to look for souvenirs and grab the nicest swords they could.
-Swords worth millions are still lost.
+American servicemen tended to look for souvenirs and grab the nicest swords they could, despite General MacArthur's occupation authority attempting to preserve the most culturally and artistically significant swords.
+Swords worth millions are still lost, many probably in the attics of the sons and daughters of servicemen who don't know the difference between a truly priceless sword and a run of the mill one.
 Honjo Masamune is the equivalent of the Mona Lisa of swords and still missing.

 - Russia goes through upheavals very regularly, and every time a lot of gold belonging to a dead regime allegedly vanishes into nowhere.
 The two latest examples are Admiral Kolchak's Gold (actually the Russian Imperial gold), and the Soviet "Gold of the Party".
 Both are memetic treasures with unknown whereabouts.